-The mark of any good manager is being able to make the right decision at the right time, even in less-than-ideal circumstances.
-Regardless of sector and industry, it’s an important element of any management role, having the potential to impact employees as well as the direction a company might take going forward.
+The mark of any good manager is being able to make the right decision at the right time, even when circumstances aren’t exactly ideal.
+Regardless of sector and industry, it’s an important element of any management role, one that has the potential to impact employees and the direction a company might take going forward.

 Big or small, decisions have the power to alter things at both a micro and a macro level.
 Whether it’s the snacks served at a meeting or a change in company culture, management has a lot to weigh up when it’s crunch time.

 The good news is there are several different decision-making models that managers can employ when needed.
 Here, we’ll explore some of the most prevalent theories, including their pros and cons, to see which could be the correct approach for your management style.